-Public sector net financial liabilities (PSNFL) is a broader balance sheet measure that does consider the government’s student loan stock will be affected by the change in treatment: the nominal stock of loans will be replaced by the modified loan balance in the calculation of PSNFL.
-We estimate that this will increase PSNFL by £59.2 billion in FYE 2019, the latest complete financial year for which the estimate is available.
+Public sector net financial liabilities (PSNFL) is a broader balance sheet measure that does consider the government’s student loan stock and was affected by the change in treatment: the nominal stock of loans was replaced by the modified loan balance in the calculation of PSNFL.
+The impact on PSNFL at the point of transition to the new treatment in September 2019 was an increase of £55.9 billion in FYE 2019.

-Table 4: Provisional impacts of the student loan treatment change on public sector net financial liabilities (PSNFL), financial year ending 1999 to financial year ending 2019
+Table 4: Impacts of the student loan treatment change on public sector net financial liabilities (PSNFL), financial year ending 1999 to financial year ending 2019

 |Financial year ending||PSNFL under conventional loan treatment||Impact of treatment change||PSNFL under partitioned treatment|

 |Source: Office for National Statistics using Department for Education's forecasts|

 Download this table.xls

 Notes for: Provisional results

 - Owing to the timing of data processing by HM Revenue and Customs (HMRC) and the Student Loans Company (SLC), outturn data on outlay and direct repayments to SLC are available up to FYE 2018, but repayments made via HMRC and interest accruals are only available up to FYE 2017.